jbrodriguez/unbalance/README.md

 unBALANCE keeps a history of the operations you have run, showing each command that was executed.

 You can replay the most recent operation (excluding dry-runs) or validate the most recent Scatter Copy.

+Additionally, you can review operations which contain one or more flagged rsync commands.

+If an rsync command has been flagged (applies to Gather and Scatter/Move operations), unBALANCE will not delete the source folders/files.

+This allows you to check the issue in detail and take any action deemed necessary.

+Once you've done that, you can delete the source folders/files through the UI, if you want.

 ![History](metadata/images/400-history.png)